What is the dark web?

 We shine a light on the often unsavoury corners of the World Wide Web

-The dark web is part of the deep web, which is made up of parts of the web that aren't indexed by search engines for all manner of reasons, from supporting online banking to hiding criminal services, and it can only be accessed through the use of a direct URL or IP address.
+This element of the internet is also part of the deep web, which is known as parts of the internet that aren’t indexed by search engines for many different reasons – ranging from supporting online banking mechanisms to protecting criminal activity.
+Considering this, these portions of the internet can only be accessed through using a direct URL or specific IP address.

-It uses an overlay network that sits on top of the internet's logical foundations but is formed of networks of deliberately hidden sites that make heavy use of encryption and are pretty much impossible to find without specialist software.
+The dark web, however, uses an overlay network that is positioned above the internet’s logical foundations but is formed of deliberately hidden platforms that heavily utilise encryption to stay hidden, and are difficult to find without specialist software.

 These networks are either small friend-to-friend takes on peer-to-peer networks or larger private networks operated by public organisations or privacy-motivated individuals, with the idea of running websites out of sight of the authorities and ISPs.

-If you really want to go and stick your nose into some of the murkier parts of the web, you'll need a specialist secure browser.
-The most common dark web-accessing software is the Onion Router, or Tor, which not only encrypts the user's traffic but also passes their machine's IP address through a layer of Tor nodes referred to as 'onion layers.
+If you really want to access some of the murkier parts of the web, you'll need a specialist browser.
+The most common dark web-accessing software is Tor, which not only encrypts a user's traffic but also passes their machine's IP address through a layer of Tor nodes referred to as 'onion layers'.

 These layers are proxy servers operated by thousands of volunteers across the globe and make identifying a user's IP address and tracking them across the dark web pretty much impossible.